 To begin your education at Tyler, visit our Get Started page to see the steps to becoming a Tyler students.

 Have questions about our online degrees or need advice about what might be the best path for you?
-Our advising office is here to assist.
-Email them at email@example.com and a trained counselor will be in touch to guide you through your options.
+Our advising office is here to assist; contact them and a trained counselor will be in touch to guide you through your options.